aws-samples/sample-oracle-modernization-accelerator/bin/database/ora_to_pg_prompt.md

 7. **Valid PostgreSQL DDL**: Output should be executable PostgreSQL DDL

 ## Final Output:
+**IMPORTANT: Provide ONLY the converted PostgreSQL DDL as plain text.
+Do NOT use any file writing tools.**

-If RDS/Aurora limitations are found, provide the warning first, then provide the converted PostgreSQL DDL.
+If RDS/Aurora limitations are found, provide the warning first, then provide the converted PostgreSQL DDL as plain text.

-**Important**: Save the converted PostgreSQL DDL to `tgt-pg-db/target-ddl/{OBJECT_NAME}.sql`

-**Critical**: Before providing the final output, validate that:
-- All parentheses are properly matched
-- All BEGIN blocks have corresponding END statements
-- All loops are properly closed with END LOOP
-- The function syntax is complete and valid
-- The SQL can be executed without syntax errors

-The output should be valid PostgreSQL DDL that can be executed directly on RDS/Aurora PostgreSQL.
+**Critical**: The output should be clean, executable PostgreSQL DDL without any formatting, line numbers, or metadata.